Class of 2006

 Welcome back to USC!
 What brought you back to the university?

 Thank you!
-I had been away working at Colorlab for a little over 9 years, and although I loved the work, it was time for a change.
-I saw this position (MIRC) listed, and thought it might be nice to be back in Columbia!
+I had been away from South Carolina working at the film laboratory Colorlab in Maryland for a little over 9 years and although I loved the work, it was time for a change.
+I saw the open position at U of SC's film archive for a Library Manager and thought it might be nice to be back in Columbia!

 Tell us about your current position.

-I manage MIRC film vaults at Fort Jackson, which houses our Fox Movietone collection, and the vaults at our site on campus.
-I also do the majority of film handling of our Nitrate collection for digitilization and continued long term storage.
+I manage MIRC's film vaults at Fort Jackson, which houses our Fox Movietone collection, and the vaults at our site on campus.
+I also do the majority of film handling of our Nitrate collection for digitilization and continued long term storage of both analog and digital materials.

-How can students become involved with MIRC and why would that be beneficial for them to consider?
+How can students become involved with MIRC and why would an internship or volunteer activity be beneficial for them to consider?

 We always welcome student interns!
-We have undergrad and graduate level students throughout the year.
+We have undergrad and graduate level students throughout the year across our curatorial and digitization departments.
 It's an opportunity to introduce younger people to actual film, which is an incredibly important part of our history.
 We give the students plenty of film handling experience, and some research experience as well.
-If the students have any interest in production, my hope would be that they'd be inspired to work with film on their next project.
+If the students have any interest in production, my hope would be that they'd be inspired to try to use film, and a real film camera, for their next project.

 What projects are you working on now at MIRC?